epfl-ada/ada-2024-project-adaventurers2024/README.md

 We first calculated key financial metrics.
 Return on Investment (ROI) was computed as $\text{ROI} = \frac{\text{revenue} - \text{budget}}{\text{budget}}$, and absolute profit was calculated as $\text{revenue} - \text{budget}$.
 To handle extreme values in ROI, we capped positive returns at 5000% and removed cases where losses exceeded 99%, as these often represented data anomalies.
 We defined movie failure as losing more than 50% of its investment ($\text{ROI}<-0.5$) and success as achieving more than 100% ROI ($\text{ROI}>1$), as the first step in understanding the financial performance of movies.

-For genre analysis, we processed the genre field by splitting multiple genres per movie and creating individual entries for each genre-movie combination.
-This allowed us to analyze each genre's performance independently while accounting for movies that belong to multiple genres.
-We examined genre performance through profit distribution, rating patterns (0-10 scale), and success/failure rates.

-For release timing analysis, we extracted and categorized temporal information from release dates into seasons (Winter: Dec-Feb, Spring: Mar-May, Summer: Jun-Aug, Fall: Sep-Nov) and months.
-This enabled us to identify seasonal patterns in movie performance and potential risk periods for movie releases.

 ### 3. Potential methods to handle research questions

 #### Impact of Actors' Demographic Diversity on Movie Failure (RQ2)